Puerto Gelves: on anchor 15-18 October 2012

 quite a liking to big red buses.
 They offer

 comprehensive tours and we noted highlights to visit later.
-Theme park Isla Magica was as closed as were our
+Theme park, Isla Magica, was as firmly closed as were the swimming pools in Ceuta (thankfully)

 and Silicon Valley Spanish style was a little technical for us.
 So, hop on, hop off the bus to do lunch!
 Ham & cheese, bull’s tail and Spanish omelette